-ISHIKAWA HEADS TO MEXICO WITH EYE ON PGA TOUR RETURN
+Ishikawa heads to Mexico with eye on PGA TOUR return

 Japanese golf star Ryo Ishikawa feels he is ready for a second crack at the PGA TOUR.

-The 28-year-old, who has successfully overcome back injuries in recent years, gets a chance to kick-start his ambitions at next week’s World Golf Championships-Mexico Championship.
-Ishikawa, nicknamed the “Bashful Prince” in Japan for his boyish good looks, will then feature in The Honda Classic from February 27 to March 1 and he knows fully well subsequent PGA TOUR appearances will hinge largely on his form over the next fortnight.
+The 28-year-old, who has successfully overcome back injuries in recent years, gets a chance to kickstart his ambitions at next week’s World Golf Championships-Mexico Championship.
+Ishikawa, nicknamed the “Bashful Prince” in Japan for his boyish good looks, will then play in The Honda Classic from February 27 to March 1 and he knows subsequent PGA TOUR appearances will hinge largely on his form over the next two weeks.

 “I want to get back to the PGA TOUR,” declared Ishikawa.